QingyuanWuNothing/QingyuanWuNothing.github.io/_pages/about.md

 ## Recent News

-* [05/2024] Our paper "Boosting Reinforcement Learning with Strongly Delayed Feedback Through Auxiliary Short Delays" has been accepted by ICML 2024.
+* [05/2024] Our paper "Boosting Reinforcement Learning with Strongly Delayed Feedback Through Auxiliary Short Delays" has been accepted by International Conference on Machine Learning (ICML 2024).

-* [05/2024] Our paper "Highway Value Iteration Networks" **led by Yuhui** has been accepted by ICML 2024.
+* [05/2024] Our paper "Highway Value Iteration Networks" **led by Yuhui** has been accepted by International Conference on Machine Learning (ICML 2024).

-* [03/2024] Our paper "State-Wise Safe Reinforcement Learning with Pixel Observations" **led by Simon** has been accepted by L4DC 2024.
+* [03/2024] Our paper "State-Wise Safe Reinforcement Learning with Pixel Observations" **led by Simon** has been accepted by Learning for Dynamics and Control Conference (L4DC 2024).

-* [09/2023] After saying goodbye to my amazing colleagues in Parametrix.AI, I start my PhD journey at the University of Liverpool.
+* [09/2023] Leaving Parametrix.AI, I start my PhD journey in the UK.

 <!-- **If you are interested in our works, please also review my brilliant coauthors' works.
 CHEERS!** -->